-Kuwait locks down two districts, extends public holiday over coronavirus
+Saudi capital, cities get 24-hour curfew, Kuwait isolates two districts over coronavirus

+Entry to or exit from those areas will not be allowed, except for vital workers.
+Residents are allowed to leave their homes for medical or food needs inside their residential area and between 6 a.m. and 3 p.m. only.

+The government on Thursday imposed a 24-hour curfew in the Muslim holy cities of Mecca and Medina.
+Saudi’s eastern oil-producing province of Qatif, where the kingdom’s first coronavirus cases were reported among Shi’ite Muslim pilgrims returning from Iran, has been on lockdown for four weeks.

-DUBAI (Reuters) - Kuwait placed a full lockdown on two densely-populated districts and extended a public holiday by two weeks until April 26 as precautionary measures against the coronavirus, the cabinet said on Monday.
+In Kuwait, the government announced a full lockdown on two densely-populated districts and extended a public holiday by two weeks until April 26 as precautionary measures against the coronavirus.

 It also extended its partial curfew by two hours in the morning to run from 5 p.m.
 (1400 GMT) until 6 a.m. effective Monday until further notice.
 The interior minister urged people to stay indoors even during non-curfew hours.